 Before getting deep into the analysis of a hyzer flip, let me first explain what is a hyzer?

 So from there, what is a hyzer flip?
-When throwing discs, some discs will drift to the right a little bit or a lot and come back left while others will just stay straight during the flight and finish to the left (RHBH or LHFH).
+When throwing discs, some will drift right before returning left, while others will fly straight and finish left (RHBH or LHFH).
 For a hyzerflip, you want a disc that can drift to the right for you.
 Throwing a hyzer flip, you are throwing a disc on a hyzer angle hard enough to allow the disc to use its turn (the natural drift to the right) to make it “sit up” to flat.

 When to Use a Hyzer Flip?